-Where possible all students will remain with their PPD class for RSHE lessons.
-Students with Special Educational Needs (SEN) or those who have been identified as likely to need Social, Emotional and Mental Health (SEMH) support with RSHE will either receive the support of their PPD teacher during their RSHE lessons, or arrangements will be made for specific needs of the students to receive a differentiated version of the RSHE programme.
+Where possible all students will remain with their class for RSHE lessons.
+Students with SEN or those who have been identified as likely to need SEMH support with RSHE will either receive the support of their ethics teacher during their RSHE lessons, or arrangements will be made for specific needs of the students to receive a differentiated version of the RSHE programme.